-- The site and waste operations undertaken are located within a building, therefore is not considered to be significantly affected by increase in heavy rainfall. - Vehicles exiting the site will undergo a more thorough check to ensure mud is not tracked off site.
+- Waste treatment operations are undertaken within a building, therefore it is not considered treatment operations would be significantly affected by increases in heavy rainfall. - In periods of heavy rainfall, the operator may cover open containers with lids or tarpaulin to prevent the ingress of water to the waste. - Vehicles exiting the site will undergo a more thorough check to ensure mud is not tracked off site.